 Credit limits

 We always recommend paying balances in full each month, no matter which type of card you use.
-If you follow that advice, there shouldn’t be much of a difference in how you use any charge or credit card.
+If you follow that guidance, there is not much difference in how you use a charge card versus a credit card.

 Related: A Beginner's Guide to Building Healthy Credit